Configuration Examples

 Tackler setup structure for fs and git based journal support

-books/ # This result of: git clone /path/to/books.git
+books/ # This is: git clone /path/to/books.git

 │ └── ...